ClaudeAlves/MAC_lab1/rapport.md

 6. #### Does it matter whether stemming occurs before or after stopword removal?
 Consider this as a general question.

-  Yes it diffrent if we make it before because we could stemm a stopword for example *was* into *wa* and it would be suppress by the stopword removal.
+  Yes it different if we make it before because we could stemm a stopword for example *was* into *wa* and it would be suppress by the stopword removal.
 And additionally it will have the same root as other words and would confused the search.

 ## 3 Indexing and Searching the CACM collection